LiamRoy/SoftwarePatternAssignment4/ReadMe.md

 Notes for the application:

-App isn't workin because I have left out security functionality in the final product by accident.
+App sent through zip isn't working because I have left out security functionality in the final product by accident.
 Some have been commented out or forgot to put back in.
 Without it, you can't sign in.
-Therefore:
+Therefore, this is what needs to be added in:

 1.)
     Make sure securityConfig.java isn't commented out

 2.)
 User service files need to be fixed because i left out an extends part.
-    The extends UserDetailsService is missing from the class and therefore the login won't work.
+    The extends UserDetailsService is missing from the class and therefore the login won't work. password is not encoded in zip so therefore wont work.

 Copy code to make sure it works, apologies.